RafaMartinezz/Componente_JavaBean/README.md

-# Clock Component Project for Interface Development (ComponenteRelojBean)
+# Clock component project for interface development (ComponenteRelojBean)

 This project demonstrates the use of a custom Java Swing clock component, `ComponenteRelojBean`, built as part of an educational exercise for interface development.
 The clock component (`ComponenteRelojBean`) is designed to function as a JavaBean, providing a visual real-time clock display and an alarm feature that notifies the user when the specified time is reached.